CoNarrative/glujs-guide/guide.md

 Javascript has a different notion of `this` than more traditional Object-Oriented languages.
 Since functions are first-class and can be passed around and called from another function and are not tied intrinsically to an object instance, the meaning of `this` is determined by the calling context and so can be ambiguous.
 This often leads to many subtle and not-so-subtle bugs.

 One way around this is to set a `me` variable to the appropriate scope and use it instead so that it is enclosed within the function.
 That means the value of `me` will be fixed.
 That is certainly an option within gluJS.
-However, you are still having to explicitly on a context by context basis what the value of `me` is.
+However, this still means you need to track on a context-by-context basis what the value of `me` is.

 GluJS cuts through this ambiguity by *always* making the scope of `this` the containing view model.
 If you use gluJS as intended, you will never have to provide a `scope` value on any callback and `this` will always have a clear, unambiguous meaning.